MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/implement-a-trial-version-of-your-app.md

 ms.assetid: 571697B7-6064-4C50-9A68-1374F2C3F931
 description: Learn how to use the Windows.Services.Store namespace to implement a trial version of your app.
 title: Implement a trial version of your app
-keywords: windows 10, uwp, trial, in-app purchases, IAPs, Windows.Services.Store ms.author: mcleans ms.date: 06/26/2017
+keywords: windows 10, uwp, trial, in-app purchases, Windows.Services.Store ms.author: mcleans ms.date: 06/26/2017
 ms.topic: article